 The materials need to be dyed with iron-rich mud and seeds of YASHABUSHI (species of alder tree) before weaving.

-It varies in color from light to dark brown that is almost black.
-The color depends on how many times silk is dyed with mud.
+It varies in color from light to dark brown that looks almost black.
+The color made depends on how many times silk is dyed with mud.

-This products were well known across japan in old days, but the popularity has decreased over time because of its time-consuming process and productivity.
+These products were well-known across Japan in the old days, but their popularity has decreased over time because of their time-consuming process and productivity.

-He is now only one person who has the dying technique and titled as one of 5 artisans in the area.
+He is now the only person having the dying technique and is titled one of 5 artisans in the area.